mauritzn/deno-config/README.md

 ### permissions

 Which permissions the project requires to run.
 If this does not exist, then no permissions are assumed.
-Permissions marked as **"special dangerous permission"** would show additional warnings when running, e.g. `allow-run` should give a warning that it can allow for file system changes and privilege escalation.
+Permissions marked as **"special dangerous permission"** would show additional warnings when running.

+e.g. `allow-run` should give a warning that it can allow for file system changes and privilege escalation.

 **Valid permissions:**
   - allow-all *(special dangerous permission)*